+A further complication is that some view changes are view-specific, for example layout and view composition, eg which components and viewed and which aren't, while others affect the underlying base information, eg component renaming, adding or deleting relationships.
 Merging of two alternatives needs to resolve layout and composition conflicts (which often occur) with underlying base information conflicts (which occur less often).
 C-MViews currently presents the developer with a list of all conflicting change descriptions for manual resolution.
+Heuristics may be useful to assist in automation of some of this decision making.

-4.4.
 Version Merging

-Change descriptions stored in a version record, including change descriptions specifying changes to sub-component configurations, are used as deltas to (re)generate previous or subsequent versions.
+Change descriptions stored in a version record, including change descriptions specifying changes to subcomponent configurations, are used as deltas to (re)generate previous or subsequent versions.
 In order to convert one version to another, C-MViews will undo the change descriptions (to go back a version) or apply them (to go forward a version).
 Previous or subsequent versions may also be cached for more efficient configuration management.